GWR locomotive numbering and classification: Broad Gauge Era

-Standard Gauge 1854-1875
+Standard Gauge 1854-1877

 Initially standard gauge locomotive numbering was a simple sequential system, starting from 1.
 Numbering in this series, which included new locomotives and those absorbed from other railways, eventually reached 1297.

 New locomotives were identified as being paid from either revenue or capital account.
 Initially an effort was made to treat the numbering of locomotives bought out of revenue differently from those out of capital, including by re-using old numbers left vacant following withdrawal, using a duplicate number system (unusually, giving the new locomotives an A suffix - other railways tended to apply such notation to the old locomotive being replaced) and, for a few years, using the series 1000 (later 1001) upwards.
 In 1875, the sequential system starting at 1 reached 1000 and then jumped to 1116, the other side of the latter range of numbers still carried.

-Standard Gauge 1875-1902
+Standard Gauge 1877–1902

 Under William Dean's leadership, blocks of numbers were allocated for different locomotive types, as follows:

-The only exceptions to these principles under Dean were use of the 20xx, 21xx, and 27xx series for goods tank engines after the end of broad gauge operations.
+The only exceptions to these principles under Dean were use of the 20xx, 21xx, and 27xx series for 0-6-0 tank engines after the end of broad gauge operations.
 Experimental locomotives and other small classes continued to be numbered in gaps left following withdrawals in the number series below 1000.